rickosborne/cascades/md/03-0-3-after-service.md

 The analogy wasn't perfect.
 In a cache, accessing an item doesn't consume it like it did for our drink cart.
-But it's close enough.
+But it was close enough.

 I liked that this chapter was easy enough to apply to my work.
-Some of the other chapters were much less so.
+Some other chapters were much less so.
 I've yet to figure out how recursion, for example, could apply to anything in my job.

 I'd been rubbing at my temples for a while before I realized it.